Week-Long Programs, 2023

 Pick-up/Drop-off Locations: Basalt Middle School Parking lot

-June 12-16: Basalt Pentathlon --
+June 9-13: Basalt Pentathlon --

 Meet at Basalt Middle School each morning, and dive into a sequence of team building games before heading out for each day’s big adventure.
 The Pentathlon includes a day of mountain biking on Basalt Mountain, paddle boarding at Dinkle Lake, bouldering at Difficult Campground and around Independence Pass, a massive game of manhunt and biking at and around Crown Mtn.
 Park, and a morning of archery and other target shooting activities and swimming at Arbaney Pool.
-All abilities of bikers, climbers, swimmers, and paddleboarders are welcome, and beginners are encouraged to join!
+All abilities of bikers, climbers, swimmers, and paddle boarders are welcome, and beginners are encouraged to join!

-July 24-28 Primitive Skills, 2-Night Overnight --
+June 23-27: Primitive Skills, 2-Night Overnight at Chapman Reservoir--

-July 31-August 4: Orienteering Adventures --
+July 7-11: Orienteering Adventures --

 Experiment with maps and compasses to find each days adventure.
 Lara Getz will guide participants on daily scavenger hunts using compass skills, directional observation, and collaboration to find bouldering locations, hidden natural treasures, rare plant communities, trailheads, and swimming holes.
 Adventures include mtn. biking, swimming, and rock climbing, but getting to each location will require skill, attention, and precise navigation.
 Meet at Basalt Middle School each morning to begin each day's adventure.